List of Hindi film families: Dutt family (of Sunil Dutt)

 Jaddanbai, the start of the family, began as a singer and eventually became a filmmaker.
 Her husband was Abdul Rashid.
 Their daughter Nargis began her film career at age six when cast by her mother in one of her films.
 Nargis went on to become a major star in the 1940s and 1950s.
-Sunil Dutt also acted in the industry in the 1950s.
-Nargis went into semi-retirement after their marriage in 1958, and full retirement in 1967, but Sunil continued to act until the early 1990s.
-Their son Sanjay has pursued a successful film career since 1981 and continues to act today.
-Nargis died from cancer in the year her son made his debut and Sunil Dutt died in May 2005.
+Sunil Dutt started his acting career in the late 1950s.
+Sunil also became a major star in 1960s and 1970s.
+Nargis went into semi-retirement after their marriage in 1958, and full retirement in 1967, but Sunil continued to act until the early 1990s and gave a brief appearance in early 2000s.
+Their son, Sanjay had pursued a successful film career since 1981 and continues to act today.
+Nargis died from cancer in 1981 when her son made his debut and Sunil Dutt died in May 2005 due to heart attack.

 The Dutt family is also known for its political involvement.
 Sunil was elected five times to the Lok Sabha (the lower house of the Parliament of India) and, at his death, was a cabinet minister under Manmohan Singh.
 Nargis was a nominated member of the Parliament's upper house, Rajya Sabha, and died in office in 1981.
-After Sunil's death, their daughter Priya Dutt ran for, and was elected to, Sunil's vacant seat in the Lok Sabha.
+After Sunil's death, their daughter Priya Dutt ran for, and was elected to Sunil's vacant seat in the Lok Sabha until 2014.

 Nargis-Sunil Dutt's granddaughter and Sanjay Dutt's niece Sanchi Kumar (daughter of Kumar Gaurav and Namrata Dutt) is married to Indian film director Kamal Amrohi's grandson Bilal Amrohi.